Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Cannibal Ambush.md

-The trail passes through a 10 foot wide gulch here with steep 50 foot cliff/hills on each side.
-There is always a cannibal on watch here keeping an active lookout.
+The trail passes through a 10 foot wide gulch here with steep 50 foot cliff/hills on each side, with sparse vegetation, mostly small shrubs and patches of moss, clinging to the rocky surface.
+Wind whistles through the gulch.There is always a cannibal on watch here keeping an active lookout.

 DC 10 Athletics (Climb - Action) to scale either cliff.